 Ref.
-Findings Recommendations Priority Management Response Due Date Responsible Officer Responding to the White Paper R3 Since the details of the White Paper were not known at the time when the HPC's communications strategy and work plan were developed, the potential additional activities noted above were not included these documents and may not therefore be sufficiently resourced.
-At this stage, the level of additional inputs is difficult to quantify and much of the work may be able to be absorbed without further costs arising or by deferring other planned activities.
-Nevertheless, there is a risk that the budget and resources deployed for the Communications Department may therefore no longer be sufficient to meet HPC's communications requirements.
-The budget and resources deployed towards communications should be reviewed to ensure that these are sufficient to meet the potential additional work load associated with managing the impact of the White Paper.
-Medium Agreed.
-The budget will be reviewed by October 2007 to confirm that sufficient resources are available to address any emerging issues in relation to the White Paper.
-Director of Communications October 2007
+Findings Recommendations Priority Management Response Due Date

+Responsible Officer

+Responding to the White Paper

+R3 Since the details of the White Paper were The budget and resources deployed Medium Agreed.
+The budget will be October

+not known at the time when the HPC's towards communications should be reviewed by October 2007 to 2007

+communications strategy and work plan reviewed to ensure that these are confirm that sufficient

+were developed, the potential additional sufficient to meet the potential resources are available to

+activities noted above were not included additional work load associated with address any emerging issues

+these documents and may not therefore be managing the impact of the White in relation to the White Paper.

+sufficiently resourced.
+At this stage, the Paper.

+level of additional inputs is difficult to Director of Communications

+quantify and much of the work may be able

+to be absorbed without further costs arising

+or by deferring other planned activities.

+Nevertheless, there is a risk that the

+budget and resources deployed for the

+Communications Department may

+therefore no longer be sufficient to meet

+HPC's communications requirements.

-August 2007 Action Plan 22
+Action Plan 22 August 2007